selendra/selendra/vendors/polkadot-sdk/substrate/client/transaction-pool/README.md

 ## Transaction Validity details

-Information retrieved from the the runtime are encapsulated in the `TransactionValidity` type.
+Information retrieved from the runtime are encapsulated in the `TransactionValidity` type.

 ```rust